Columbus and Franklin County Metro Parks

-The Columbus and Franklin County Metro Parks are a group of 19 metropolitan parks in and around Columbus, Ohio.
+The Columbus and Franklin County Metro Parks are a group of 20 metropolitan parks in and around Columbus, Ohio.
 They are officially organized into the Columbus and Franklin County Metropolitan Park District.
 The Metro Parks system was organized in 1945 under Ohio Revised Code Section 1545 as a separate political division of the state of Ohio.
 The Metro Parks are overseen by a Board of Park Commissioners consisting of three citizens appointed to three-year terms without compensation by the Judge of the Probate Court of Franklin County, Ohio.
 The Board in turn appoints an Executive Director responsible for operations and management of the parks.

 The Metro Parks system protects over 27500 acre of land and water and extends over seven counties in Central Ohio and the Hocking Hills area.
 Facilities and programs include trails, shelters, lodges, nature centers, educational facilities and programs, natural resources management, stormwater management, picnicking, boating, and other recreational activities.

+History

+The Columbus and Franklin County Metro Parks system was created in 1945 after a study was commissioned by the Columbus and Franklin County planning commissioners.
+The study endorsed the development of a metro park system with the area's rivers and streams as idea land for the parks modeled after the Cleveland Metroparks.
+The parks would also contribute to the preservation, protection, and restoration of natural resources.
+Walter A. Tucker became the first president-secretary of the Metro Parks.
+Tucker negotiated the first parcel of land purchase in 1947 that would become Blacklick Woods.

+In 1970, Tucker retired and was succeeded by Edward F. Hutchins as president-secretary.

+Governance

+The three Board of Park Commissioners are appointed to terms of three years by the Judge of the Probate Court of Franklin County.
+The board approve land acquisitions, development, policies and regulations, and financial transactions.
+Park Commissioners oversee administrative operations of Metro Parks.

 Parks

 Battelle Darby Creek

 Located along the southwest boundary of Franklin County Battelle Darby Creek is the largest Metro Park at over 7,103 acres.
-The park encompasses lands and creek beds north & south of the confluance of the Big & Little Darby Creeks.
+The park encompasses lands and creek beds north and south of the confluence of the Big and Little Darby Creeks.
 Unique features include restored tallgrass prairie areas totalling 2,000 acres that house a group of 10 American bison, a large nature center with exhibits about the exceptional biodiversity of Big Darby Creek, and a Fort Ancient mound.
 Thirteen miles of the Big Darby Creek and Little Darby Creek flow through the park.
 Much of the land for the park was donated by the Battelle Memorial Institute.
 The northern parcel lies just outside the town of West Jefferson (In Madison County).
 The park follows the Darby Creeks south past the village of Georgesville and continues towards the crossroads of Darbydale.
 Detached parcels of the park extend along Darby Creek to the village of Harrisburg (into Pickaway County).